Academic Technology Approval Scheme

 Will I need an ATAS certificate?

-You can check the Foreign and Commonwealth Office website for a list of courses, which are identified as ATAS applicable.
+You can consult the Foreign and Commonwealth Office website for a list of courses which are identified as ATAS applicable.
 The courses are identified according to the beginning of their Joint Academic Coding of Subjects (JACS) code.
 A JACS code consists of a letter followed by 4 digits.
 JACS codes are attributed by educational institutions to each course or area of research.

 What if I make a change to my course?

-The Tier 4 Policy Guidance explains that an 'ATAS certificate is issued for a specific course with a named Tier 4 sponsor and remains valid as long as the Tier 4 sponsor and/or course details do not change, including the length of the course’.
-This means that you must apply for an ATAS clearance certificate, or for a new ATAS clearance certificate, if you:
+The Tier 4 Policy Guidance explains that an 'ATAS certificate is issued for a specific course with a named Tier 4 sponsor and remains valid as long as the Tier 4 sponsor and/ or course details do not change, including the length of the course’.
+As of 6th November 2014 students who are subject to ATAS must apply for a new ATAS clearance certificate within 28 days if their course end date (as stated on their CAS) is postponed for a period of more than three calendar months, and/or there are any changes to the course content or research proposal.
+This means that you must apply for a new ATAS clearance certificate if you:

 • apply to extend your leave in order to complete your course